 Jefferson gynecologists are experts in helping women cope with all of the changes that occur during menopause and will suggest treatment options to help reduce the symptoms of menopause that are right for you.
 These may include estrogen therapy, hormone replacement therapy, nutrition and exercise suggestions.

 During menopause, the amount of estrogen your body produces drops rapidly, leaving you susceptible to osteoporosis.
-If estrogen replacement therapy is not suitable for you or you are experiencing bone loss, consult the experts of Jefferson's Osteoporosis Prevention and Treatment Program, who provide multidisciplinary care coordinated with your referring physician.
+If estrogen replacement therapy is not suitable for you or you are experiencing bone loss, consult with our team of experts who provide multidisciplinary care coordinated with your referring physician.

-The Jefferson-Myrna Brind Center of Integrative Medicine also has a Hormone Replacement Therapy program that incorporates "bio-identical" hormone replacement therapy (HRT) for both women and men to treat the symptoms of menopause and andropause (male menopause).
+The Marcus Institute of Integrative Health also has a Hormone Replacement Therapy program that incorporates "bio-identical" hormone replacement therapy (HRT) for both women and men to treat the symptoms of menopause and andropause (male menopause).